 |Optimize performance||Improves performance by shutting down those Varjo processes that are not needed run the current application.|

-Varjo headsets use the SteamVR™ tracking system by default.
-Tracking lets your VR application know the exact position of your headset and allows you to move around freely in your room while using the headset, and the headset image updates seamlessly as you move.
+Tracking lets your VR application know the exact position of your headset and allows you to move around while using the headset.

-The status of your devices is displayed in the status area in Varjo Base.
+The tracking status of your headset is displayed in the status area in Varjo Base.
 If you use SteamVR™ Tracking, your base stations and optional controllers are also listed in the status area.